gabe565/gh-profile/README.md

 See the [generated usage docs](./docs/profile.md), or see a summary of each subcommand below.

+> **Note**
+> As of v2.26.0, the gh cli now uses secure auth tokens by default.
+> Secure auth tokens are not yet supported by gh-profile, so when logging into GitHub, make sure to run `gh auth login --insecure-storage`.

 ### `gh profile create [NAME]`
 Creates a new profile.